Jordan-Walters-23/Jordan-Walters-23/README.md

 # Projects
 ### "School of Code" Final project <be>
 <b>Project summary:</b> In a team of 6 we spent 4 weeks designing and building a full-stack application
 using Next.js, Chakra, and Supabase.
 We defined our problem statement, created wireframes, and took an agile approach to user and stakeholder feedback while building the app.
+[Click here](https://github.com/SchoolOfCode/reading-room-app) to see the app's repository and how we solved our problem statement.

 <b>Functionality:</b> We designed this app To help children in key stages 1 and 2 build positive reading habits with the help of a guardian or teacher.
 The App serves as an alternative to a paper reading record.
 We added an element of gamification with the avatar page because it has the potential to incentivise and make reading more enjoyable for the user.